agmmnn/awesome-blender/README.md

 - [Processing](https://processing.org/) : is a flexible software sketchbook and a language for learning how to code within the context of the visual arts. [![][repo]](https://github.com/processing/processing)
 - [PureRef](https://www.pureref.com/) : simple way to view and organize your reference images.
 - [DJV](https://darbyjohnston.github.io/DJV/) : Professional image sequence, media review software for VFX, animation, and film production. [![][repo]](https://github.com/darbyjohnston/DJV)
-- [Crocotile 3D](https://prominent.itch.io/crocotile3d) : is a tool for creating 3d scenes with tiles.
-Think of it as creating 2d tilemaps with three dimensions.
 - [BlenderUpdater](https://github.com/overmindstudios/BlenderUpdater) : download and install nightly builds with one click.
 - [BlenderUpdaterCLI](https://github.com/overmindstudios/BlenderUpdaterCLI) : command line version of BlenderUpdater.